 There are these little clusters of related phrases that are grouped together on the brain to make reviewing easier.
 I was a big fan of that.

 Instead, Mondly leverages these little verb conjugation charts in each exercise.
-You can hover over any verb and it will show you how that verb is conjugated based on who is doing the action, as well as how the verb is conjugated in past, present and future tense.
+You can hover over any verb, and it will show you how that verb is conjugated based on who is doing the action, as well as how the verb is conjugated in past, present, and future tense.

 Having discussed why you should use Mondly to learn a new language, let’s cover the reasons now why you should not use Mondly.